KaiWyrmsbane/James-Time-Management-System/README.md

 * Edit account settings such as name and email address

 "Wireframe will be coming soon"
+## Features Used In Project
+1. Master Loop
+2. Unit Testing
+3. Inheritance from parent classes
+4. Conversion Tool

 ## How to install this example and see how it works
 1. Install Visual Studio 2022